Dynactive-Software/DynactiveSSOPHPIntegrationKit/README.md

 You should save off your ssoUid for the user from the response `echo $response->getSsoUid();`

-From here you need to set the ssoUid for the user in sample-idp-send.php `$user->setSSOUID("55848541446a9");`
+From here you need to set the ssoUid for the user in sample-idp-authenticate.php `$user->setSSOUID("55848541446a9");`

 Now run the server again
 `php -S localhost:8000 ./`

-Now if you open up a browser to [http://localhost:8000/sample-idp-send.php](http://localhost:8000/sample-idp-send.php) it should authenticate you to the site
+Now if you open up a browser to [http://localhost:8000/sample-idp-authenticate.php](http://localhost:8000/sample-idp-authenticate.php) it should authenticate you to the site

 If there are any errors they are sent to http://localhost:8000/sample-dip-error-handler.php